Edgar-P-yan/xml-js-v2/README.md

 # This is a fork

 This is a fork of the original [xml-js](https://github.com/nashwaan/xml-js) library by [nashwaan](https://github.com/nashwaan) with some improvements/changes that I need for work.
 List of these changes:
- - When converting from JS to XML, do not leave a string like `&amp;` unchanged, but replace it with `&amp;amp;` instead.
+ - When converting from JS to XML, by default do not leave a string like `&amp;` unchanged, but replace it with `&amp;amp;` instead.
 This is the correct behaviour and it should have always been this way, the original one caused bugs, for example both `&amp;` and `&` strings were converted to `&amp;`.
+However, you can use the new flag `avoidDoubleSanitization: true` if you need the original behaviour.

 # Features